 What the Gift You Give Your Kid’s Teacher Says About You as a Person

-The holidays are approaching, and that means it’s time to show your teachers how much you appreciate them...and also how you want them to think about you and your offspring for the next six months.
+Summer break is approaching, and that means it’s time to show your teachers how much you appreciate them...and also how you want them to think about you and your offspring for next year.
 Here, what your end-of-year gift says about your moral composition.

 A Starbucks Gift Card